 This is a research library holding many journals and reference books both in Japanese and foreign languages in the field of science and engineering.
 We have introduced online versions of journals and books as much as possible.
-Students can use online journals through the Waseda University e-Journal e-Book List: http://tm3xa4ur3u.search.serialssolutions.com/?paramdict=en-US.
+Students can use online journals through WINE: https://waseda.primo.exlibrisgroup.com/discovery/search?vid=81SOKEI_WUNI:WINE&lang=en.
 Textbooks for EBSE courses are located in the IPSE/EBSE corner, and can be used inside the library.